-Unlike some cities, Greenup isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Greenup are a mix of both white- and blue-collar jobs.
+Greenup is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Greenup is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Greenup who work in teaching (14.59%), healthcare (10.27%), and sales jobs (10.00%).

-Greenup is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Greenup doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Greenup who are college-educated is close to the national average for all communities of 21.84%: 17.15% of the adults in Greenup have a bachelor's degree or advanced degree.
+The education level of Greenup citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.15% of adults 25 and older in Greenup have a college degree.

 The per capita income in Greenup in 2010 was $22,367, which is upper middle income relative to Kentucky, and middle income relative to the rest of the US.
 This equates to an annual income of $89,468 for a family of four.
 However, Greenup contains both very wealthy and poor people as well.